jankincheloe/ttcmodpack/README.md

 - **Flux Networks** – Wireless energy networks
 - **Chisel** – Design and structure elements
 - **Extended Crafting** - Advanced Crafting for way more complex recipes

 ---

+## Main Goal of this Modpack

+Try to craft the Ultimate Singularity as fast as possible.
+Good luck.

+---